What's On This Page?

 Here are some good questions to start with:

-(AFib can be paroxysmal, persistent, or permanent, and treatment may differ.)
+(AFib can be paroxysmal, persistent, or permanent, and knowing is important because treatment may differ.)

-This score estimates your stroke risk and helps determine whether you should take a blood thinner.
+Your chad-vasc score estimates your stroke risk and helps determine whether or not you should take a blood thinner.

 Some people do well with rate control alone, while others benefit from rhythm treatments.